 Quality schools and an educated workforce are the foundation for any community’s success.
-Sussex County is fortunate to have such a firm base, with seven public school districts, a charter school, faith-based private schools and four universities serving our residents.
-Home to nine National Blue Ribbon Award schools, Sussex County’s students are put to the test with rigorous academic curricula and competitive programs that consistently show positive results.
+Sussex County is fortunate to have such a firm base, with seven public school districts, a charter school, technical high school, faith-based private schools and four universities serving our residents.
+Home to 9 National Blue Ribbon Award schools, Sussex County’s students are put to the test with rigorous academic curricula and competitive programs that consistently show positive results.
 As those students transition into adulthood and move into the workplace environment, our economy is fortunate to have post-secondary education partners, such as Delaware Technical Community College, that can develop and offer career programs to satisfy local employers’ job-training needs.

 Like the lifestyle in Sussex County, the weather here is just right – not too hot, not too cold.
 Sussex County’s days are often sunny and mild year-round, a relatively temperate climate that makes our location an attractive destination whether you’re looking for a weekend summer visit or a place to permanently escape the brutal extremes of winter.
 Summertime temperatures average in the mid-80s, while wintertime temperatures usually average in the mid-40s.
 On average, Sussex County receives approximately 45 inches of rainfall per year – enough to keep our crops growing and our farmers happy.
 Don’t despair there, though – the sun shines on more than 200 days throughout the four seasons, making for great days at the beach and refreshing walks through the countryside.